How is Guillain-Barré syndrome diagnosed?

 These treatments may help your body fight the disease and

-Sometimes GBS can come back.
-Both plasma exchange and IVIG therapy may be needed to reduce the severity of a relapse and to protect against future relapses.
+Sometimes this condition can come back.
+Both plasma exchange and IVIG therapy may be needed to reduce the severity of a relapse.

 How long will it take to recover?

-Many people have long-term effects from GBS, such as numbness in the toes and fingers.
+Many people have long-term effects, such as numbness in the toes and fingers.
 In most cases, these problems won't get in the way of your daily life.
-Some people have more serious problems, such as long-term weakness or balance problems..
+Some people have more serious problems, such as long-term weakness or balance problems.

 Support at home is important during this time.
 You